Saints Alive! | St Edmund Campion

 Heroic Priesthood | Fr.
 Jacques Hamel: Martyr

-Six years ago today, Catholic priest, Father Jacques Hamel, was assassinated at the foot of the altar as he was celebrating Mass with his parishioners.
+Today marks the anniversary of Catholic priest, Father Jacques Hamel, who assassinated at the foot of the altar as he was celebrating Mass with his parishioners.
 On the morning of July 26, 2016, two 19-year old Islamic State radicals stormed Father Hamel's church.
 Just before having his throat cut, witnesses recount Father Hamel told one of his assailants, "Be gone, Satan!"
 Minutes later the 85-year old Catholic priest whose throat was slit before the altar died at the scene.
 For more about this Catholic priest, martyr for the Faith, please click on the image.
 Peace be with you!